lbke/ssr-theory/readme.md

 - If `propsGetter` always return a new value (say it includes current time for instance), TTL should be set at zero.
 Otherwise memory will explode because of useless caching.
 - You can always define `computePossibleRequests` to precompute some pages at build-time, for an hybridation between static render and server render (that's the point of ISR).

-## Implementation
+## Implementation in real-life framework

-No existing framework implements the API we propose.
-However, the introduction of a middleware system in Next.js, coupled with "Incremental Static Regeneration", let's us get as close as possible from an optimal static rendering.
+As far as we can tell, no existing framework implements the API we propose out-of-the-box.

+However, the introduction of a middleware system in Next.js, coupled with "Incremental Static Regeneration", let's us get as close as possible from an optimal static rendering with a minimal setup.

-We use a palliative approach based on route parameters to simulate the precomputation of a set of request.
+We used a palliative approach based on route parameters to simulate the precomputation of a set of request.
 The parameter encodes other attributes such as headers, cookies.

 This implementation is further described in this informal article: https://blog.vulcanjs.org/render-anything-statically-with-next-js-and-the-megaparam-4039e66ffde

 ### Changelog